Our research shows more than half of young people plan to ditch TV licence

 More and more, people are going online to get their TV and video content.
 We see it in Pure Telecom every day as it's driving an increase in broadband consumption.
 So we wanted to find out just how much online content people are watching and if it's affecting their desire to own a TV.

-Our research found that 55% of Irish TV licence holders aged 30 and under are planning on, or considering, ceasing payment of their TV licence due to an increase in consumption of online content and streaming services such as Netflix and Amazon Prime.
-The research, carried out by Censuswide, surveyed 1,001 online adults across Ireland in July 2017.
+Our research found that 55% of Irish TV license holders aged 30 and under are planning on, or considering, ceasing payment of their TV license due to an increase in consumption of online content and streaming services such as Netflix and Amazon Prime.
+The research carried out by Censuswide, surveyed 1,001 online adults across Ireland in July 2017.

-In total, 43% of Irish TV licence holders are planning to, or considering, ditching their TV licence solely due to an increase in online viewing.
-One-in-10 Irish adults have already stopped paying the TV licence, rising to 17% in the 30 and under age group.
+In total, 43% of Irish TV license holders are planning to, or considering, ditching their TV license solely due to an increase in online viewing.
+One-in-10 Irish adults have already stopped paying the TV license, rising to 17% in the 30 and under age group.

 The research also found that the average consumer spends 6 hours 36 minutes watching streamed or online content each week.
 This trend is even more pronounced with younger audiences, with those aged 30 and under consuming 8 hours 47 minutes of online video per week.
 We found that people living in Donegal are the heaviest consumers of streamed and online content, watching 10 hours 18 minutes each week.
 That is followed by those living in Meath (9 hours 13 minutes) and Galway (7 hours 53 minutes).
 Those living in Cavan spend the least time on streaming sites, watching only 3 hours 12 minutes per week.

-Earlier in the year the Department of Communications considered an extension of the TV licence fee, which would apply to owners of computers, laptops and large tablets – a suggestion that has since been scrapped.
-Our survey highlighted that there is little appetite for the charge amongst Irish adults, with 62% opposed to its introduction.
+Earlier in the year the Department of Communications considered an extension of the TV license fee, which would apply to owners of computers, laptops, and large tablets a suggestion that has since been scrapped.
+Our survey highlighted that there is little appetite for the charge amongst Irish adults, with 62% opposed to its introduction...